Example of why Contachit is needed.

 else's code is not a hassle.

-Yes (but probably not 100%)!
-I've created the concept of a "fake function" and "fake object", which serve as aliases for C++
+There's some compatibility via the concept of a "fake function" and "fake object", which serve as

-functions/classes.
-Doing so, makes the Contachit parser aware of function/classes outside of your code, and at the same time
+This lets the Contachit parser be aware of C++ function/classes that exist outside of your Contachit code, while at the same time enforcing